klaudij/tech-track-22-23/README.md

 ### Install dependencies
-To install all the dependencies, type(copy) the following in your console:
+To install all the dependencies, type(copy) the following in your terminal:

 ```
 npm install